 Apologizing sounds simple enough, but it is a difficult task for many people.
 Asking forgiveness takes introspection and humility—attributes that may be hard to exercise while in a state of exhaustion and distress.
 You know your nasty mood isn’t the other person’s fault, but all you can do is muster a lame excuse for your behavior.

 Be aware that an excuse is not an apology, but it may have to suffice for the time being.
-You can hope that the person you snapped at is understanding enough to let it go at that, but don’t make the mistake of thinking that your behavior didn’t affect them.
+You can hope that the person you snapped at is understanding enough to let it go, but don’t make the mistake of thinking your behavior didn’t affect them.
 In the meantime, allow yourself some space to cool down and collect your thoughts.

 To offer a sincere apology, you must first understand what prompted your anger and why you took your frustration out on this person.
 One reason why we often direct our irritation and resentment at those closest to us is that we feel safest with them.
 We believe that these people—family members and dear friends—won’t abandon us because deep down we care about each other.
 We don’t treat these people poorly on purpose, just as they do not set out to provoke us intentionally.
 Yet, if we don’t find a healthy outlet for our growing exasperation, then it is bound to fester and rear its ugly head again and again.
 Left unchecked, these emotions can seriously damage a caregiver’s mental health and have a negative effect on their most important relationships.